Natural Hide Tanning

 True tanning is a much more involved process which permanently alters the proteins of the hide to create a lasting product that will not shrink or stiffen after exposure to water.
 Though the word tanning comes from tannins, not all tanning methods require tannins!

-Brain tanning or perhaps more accurately smoke tanning, uses aldehydes formed in the combustion of woodsmoke to create the oldest form of leather made by all human cultures, but bet known through buckskin made in Turtle Island.
+Brain tanning or perhaps more accurately smoke tanning, uses aldehydes formed in the combustion of woodsmoke to create the oldest form of leather made by all human cultures, but best known through buckskin made in Turtle Island.

 Oil tanning as in the chamois of Europe creates a similar leather to buckskin, but in this process it is the denaturing of certain oils (like cod liver) and not smoke that forms the necessary aldehydes.

 Bark tanning which is now commonly known as veg(etable) tanning uses the tannins found in certain leaves and bark to create a firmer leather than buckskin and chamois, usually with the grain left intact, and can also be wet formed.
 Most commercial "veg tan" unfortunately also uses chemicals to speed up this traditionally slow process.

 Other obscure and localized tanning traditions exist, including the bog tanning of far northern Europe, which utilizes the highly acidic and tannic environment of sphagnum peat bogs to do the bulk of the work and creates a less flexible leather than using veg/bark tanning.

 Many of these methods can also be layered upon each other -- such as smoke tanning and then bark tanning, or alum tawing and then smoke tanning -- creating unique textiles that retain some of the characteristics of each method.
 To learn more about these methods, including hands-on classes that meet online and in person, see Tanning Resources.

 See our shop for available hides.